 YST provides community engagement opportunities for students to develop their skills in interacting with people from all different backgrounds and stages of life.
 The long-term partnership between YST Conservatory and Sengkang Health (SKH) gives students the opportunity to perform monthly lunchtime concerts and in-ward performances for the Alexandra Hospital community.

-Recently, 4th Year flutist Rachel Ho ran an in-ward music engagement session for elderly patients at Alexandra Hospital, joined by YST alumnus Gabriel Lee (Class of 2015) on violin.
-This project was associated with the 3rd year Performance & Communications class, where students are encouraged to initiate, curate and deliver their own performances for audiences beyond the concert hall.
+Recently, Year 4 flautist Rachel Ho ran an in-ward music engagement session for elderly patients at Alexandra Hospital, joined by YST alumnus Gabriel Lee (BMus '15) on violin.
+This project was associated with the Year 3 Performance & Communications class, where students are encouraged to initiate, curate and deliver their own performances for audiences beyond the concert hall.